Nikon D7200 vs Sony A7 II

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More compact: Is smaller (127x96mm vs 136x107mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 166g or 22 percent) and is thus easier to take along.

 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More heavily discounted: Has been on the market for longer (launched in November 2014).

-If the count of relative strengths (bullet points above) is taken as a measure, the D7200 comes out slightly ahead of the A7 II (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (12 points each).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D7200 and the Sony A7 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.